If You Only Watch One Netflix Episode This Weekend, Make It This One

 While these vignettes are some of Glow’s most powerful statements, “Good Twin” is also simply good fun.
 There are two full musical numbers and an entire bit about Jazzercising the grief away (yes, you read that properly).
 Bash Howard (Chris Lowell) plays the role he was made for: an insanely handsome-but-bland human mannequin come to life.

-And, if nothing else, everyone deserves to see Sheila The She-Wolf’s (Gayle Rankin) shockingly sexualized date gone awry with an actual, literal goat.
+And, if nothing else, everyone deserves to see Sheila The She-Wolf’s (Gayle Rankin) shockingly sexualised date gone awry with an actual, literal goat.
 “The Good Twin” is the G.O.A.T, y’all.

 Advertisement